Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Sister Arcadia Miculax Secay (daughter of Mateo Miculax and Petronilia Secay) was the Relief Society president in Patzicía and she died in the earthquake, along with her baby Baudilio.
 Her husband, Ricardo Cua Itzol was not a member.
 But the urgency of the earthquake helped him decide to get baptized.

-Brother Ricardo Cua later died in an accident in mixing pesticides.
+Brother Ricardo Cua later died in an accident while mixing pesticides.
 Elder Larry Richman and Elder David Frischknecht performed the temple work for him and his wife, Arcadia Miculax Secay, on July 18, 1979.
 See the family genealogy sheets and letter about the temple work.

-Since most of the members had no financial means (savings or the ability to borrow money) to reconstruct homes, the Church came up with a plan to help them.
 President Robert B. Arnold in Patzún to discuss the housing reconstruction project with the members.
 (Also shown: Eber Caranza, Gary Larson, D Warnock).

 Signs like this printed on cardstock began appearing:

 As mentioned previously, each Monday for two months after the earthquake, all the missionaries from several zones joined us to work in mass in a town to help people clean up and prepare for rebuilding.
-The last Monday of the camp was March 29, 1976, and were were working in the town of Patzún.
+The last Monday of the camp was March 29, 1976, and we were working in the town of Patzún.
 After this, we were to break the work camp and go back to regular missionary work.

 Several missionaries were picking away at the bottom of a 15-foot wall (similar to the one pictured above) when it gave way prematurely and fell.